erwan-lemonnier/klue-microservice-deploy/README.md

 that you may swap it back into live position should your new environment be failing despite all acceptance tests.

-Each environment consumes resources in terms of instance time and load
-balancer: you should therefore regularly manually delete old environments from your Beanstalk application.
+Each environment consumes resources that you'll have to pay for, so you should regularly delete manually the old environments from your Beanstalk application.